Raveendra587/Leads-Tracker-a-Chrome-Extension/README.md

 # Leads Tracker

-I have built a Chrome extension Leads Tracker to track and save GitHub profiles, LinkedIn profiles and some useful website addresses for faster accessing and connecting.
+I have built a Chrome extension Leads Tracker to track and save GitHub profiles, LinkedIn profiles and useful website addresses for faster access and connection.

 ## Let's see how to deploy your project as an extension in Chrome